-Learners can fall behind in schools for lots of reasons.
+Pupils can fall behind in school for lots of reasons.
 They may have been absent from school or may have attended many different schools and not had a consistent opportunity to learn.
 They may not speak English very well or at all, they may be worried about different things that distract them from their learning.
-At Hevingham & Marsham Primary School Partnership and Hevingham Under 5's we are committed to ensuring that all learners have access to learning opportunities, and for those that are at risk of not learning, we will intervene.
+At Hevingham Primary School and Hevingham Under 5's we are committed to ensuring that all learners have access to learning opportunities, and for those that are at risk of not learning, we will intervene.
 This does not mean that all vulnerable learners have SEND.
 Only those with a learning difficulty that requires special educational provision will be identified as having SEND.

-Our SEND profile in July 2023:
+Our SEND profile in July 2025:

-% of children % of Boys/Girls % of those who have an EHCP % identified as having SEN linked to on the SEND register on SEND register Communica tion and Interaction Cognition and Learning Social, Emotiona I and Mental Health Physical and Sensory Hevingham School total: 10/94= 9% Boys: 90% (9) Girls: 10% (1) o% (o total) 10%(1) 60% (6) 30% (3) 0%(0) Marsham School total: 11/21 53% Boys: 64% (7) Girls: 36% (4) 27% (3 total) 36% (4) 2 EHCP 33% (3) 1 EHCP 36%(4) 0%(0)
+% of % of % of those % identified as having SEN linked to children on the SEND register Boys/Girls on SEND register who have an EHCP on the register Communicat ion and Interaction Cognition and Learning Social, Emotional and Mental Health Physical and Sensory School total: 21/98= 21% Boys: 71% (15) Girls: 29% (6) 10% (2 total) 19% (4) 48% (10) 33% (7) 0% (0)